 While our structure has evolved, our mission remains unchanged: to safeguard human and civil rights and improve the quality of life for all Arizonans.

 Reproductive healthcare has long been a cornerstone of our work.
 Nationally, NCJW founded the country’s first birth control centers.
 Here in Arizona, our legacy of community leadership includes helping establish the state’s first synagogue, now home to the Plotkin Cultural Center.
-We also helped create Jewish Family and Children’s Service, the Child Crisis Nursery (now part of Child Crisis Arizona) and the Court Appointed Special Advocates program.
+We also helped create Jewish Family and Children’s Service, the Child Crisis Nursery (now part of Child Crisis Arizona) and the Court Appointed Special Advocates (CASA) program.

-With a broad-based agenda that works across diverse communities, JWAAA remains distinct among organizations — courageous, compassionate, effective, and, above all, pioneering
+With a broad-based agenda that works across diverse communities, JWAAA remains distinct among organizations — courageous, compassionate, effective, and, above all, pioneering.

 A group of people protesting outdoors, holding signs supporting reproductive rights and justice.
 Signs include messages like 'RBG Sent Me,' 'Girls R ULE,' and others related to women's rights.
 Many protesters are wearing masks, and some are wearing hats and sunglasses.
 There are trees and modern buildings in the background.